INFO 523 Syllabus Summer 2025

 Course Objective

-INFO 523 is a required course in the iSchool’s M.S. program.
+INFO 523 is a required course in the College of Information Science’s M.S. in Data Science / Information Science programs.
 As a multidisciplinary field, the course introduce concepts and work from many areas critical to information studies including statistics, machine learning, pattern recognition, database technology, and data visualization.

 Learning Outcomes